Amazon S3 as a source connection

 }

-Now, in order to connect to the Amazon S3 Source and Target (described in the following section) in Data Integration console, you must first create an AWS Data Integration user:
+To connect to the Amazon S3 Source and Target in Data Integration console, you must create an AWS Data Integration user.

-Create a user for Data Integration and grant it permission to manage and read the FileZone bucket by following these steps:
+Create a user for Data Integration and grant it permission to manage and read the FileZone bucket.

 -